 This tutorial will show how to make a sub in QB64.

-When we made subs in the previous tutorials, we needed to use SHARED when using the same variable within a sub.
-If we do not wish to make shared variables we can pass the values to the sub.
+When we made subs in the previous tutorials, we needed to use SHARED to use the same variable within a sub.
+If we do not wish to make shared variables, we can pass the values to the sub.

 Functions are very similar to subs with exception that functions return values back to the part of the program that called the function.